 - University of Wisconsin-Madison's Center for Financial Security

 RAND is a nonprofit research institution dedicated to research and analysis in the public interest.
 For more than 60 years, decision makers in the public and private sectors have turned to RAND for objective analysis and effective solutions that address the challenges facing the nation and the world.

 RAND's key resource is its nearly 800-member professional staff, representing diversity in work experience and academic training.
 About 57% of the research staff has doctorate degrees and the collective experience of the full staff spans nearly every academic field and profession—from economics and behavioral science to medicine and engineering.
 Hailing from academia, government and industry, RAND researchers combine theory with real-world experience.

-In addition to its own activities, the CDR benefits from synergies from ongoing work elsewhere at RAND and in other RAND centers such as the Center for the Study of Aging, the Bing Center for Health Economics, and the Center for Health and Safety in the Workplace.
+In addition to its own activities, the CDR benefits from synergies from ongoing work elsewhere at RAND and in other RAND centers such as the RAND Epstein Family Veterans Policy Research Institute, RAND Institute for Civil Justice, and the RAND Center on Housing and Homelessness in Los Angeles.
 CDR researchers have also engaged visiting scholars and postdoctoral fellows in the research of the center.

 RAND has extensive experience conducting programs of research for a single client to produce important contributions to policy analysis and evaluation.
 Themed centers such as the CDR provide the capability of conducting deep and sustained research on key policy issues, as well as quick-turnaround, short-term policy evaluations.